anothervillain/check/README.md

 #### Contribution
-My coworkers for their input on the script and help with logic. ❤️
+My coworkers for their input on the script and help with logic ❤️

 #### License
 This project is licensed under Apache 2.0.